6502addict/mod-69/monitor/Readme.md

 <br>
 Note: for the commands C , H and :the pattern can include strings  example:   01 02 "Hello" 03 04<br>

+## Note
+the monitor can be built for a real replica 1 or for a replica 1 simulator fore the real replica make sur that the following parameter is set to 1 in mon6809.asm

+REPLICA1          EQU    1